bil/licorice/README.md

     ./install/kernel_setup.sh
     ```

-    This script will take one to two hours to complete.
+    This script will take from one to five hours to complete, depeding on the speed and processor count of the system.
     Reboot to finish installation when notified.
     Any USB keyboards will not work after this point (USB support is disabled in this realtime kernel), use a PS/2 keyboard or ssh into the system.

+    Note: if USB support is necessary (e.g., system requires realtime support for a USB peripheral), install the USB enabled kernel instead via `./install/kernel_setup_usb.sh` instead.
+Enabling USB support will degrade system performance by a small amount, but may still fit within application tolerances.
+In general, a limited number of USB devices do not preclude consistently meeting 1ms ticks.
+Regardless, it is important to always verify timings for a given system deployment.

-3. Python virtualenv setup
+4. Python virtualenv setup

     From the top-level LiCoRICE directory, run: